Enhanced sampling methods for molecular dynamics simulations: Selective acceleration methods

-so that the probability distribution sampled by $\lambda$ is (in this limiting regime) proportional to $\exp(- \overline{\beta} A(\lambda))$.
-The artificial inverse temperature $\overline{\beta}$ is then chosen so that the effective dynamics~\eqref{eq:eff_dyn_z_bar} is less metastable.
-The practical difficulty of such a method is to choose the numerical parameters $(\gamma,\overline{\gamma},k^\mathrm{ext},\overline{\beta})$ for the algorithm to be efficient while keeping the adiabatic separation between the extended coordinate and the physical system -- failure to do so introduces a bias in the simulation.
-In the ``single sweep" method, TAMD is used to estimate local free energy gradients, followed by estimation of the free energy surface.\cite{Maragliano2008}
+so that the probability distribution sampled by $\lambda$ is proportional to $\exp(- \overline{\beta} A(\lambda))$.
+The artificial inverse temperature $\overline{\beta}$ is then chosen so that the effective dynamics~\eqref{eq:eff_dyn_z_bar} is less \hyperlink{ref:metastab} {metastable}.
+The practical difficulty of such a method lies in choosing the numerical parameters $(\gamma,\overline{\gamma},k^\mathrm{ext},\overline{\beta})$ for the algorithm to be efficient while keeping the \hyperlink{ref:AdiabaticDyn} {adiabatic} separation between the extended coordinate and the physical system -- failure to do so introduces a bias in the simulation.